-- the continued impact of COVID-19 on our business and operations; - our liquidity and working capital requirements, including our cash requirements over the next 12 months; - our use of proceeds from capital financing transactions; - our ability to maintain compliance with the ongoing listing requirements for the Nasdaq Capital Market; - the completion of our development efforts for our Unyvero UTI and IJI panels, Unyvero A30 RQ platform and ARESdb and the timing of regulatory submissions; - our ability to obtain regulatory clearance for and commercialize our product and services offerings; - our ability to establish a market for and sell our Acuitas AMR Gene Panel test for use with bacterial isolates; - our ability to sustain or grow our customer base for our Unyvero IVD and Acuitas AMR Gene Panel products as well as our current research use only products; - regulations and changes in laws or regulations applicable to our business, including regulation by the FDA, European Union, including pending IVDR requirements, and China's NMPA; - our ability to further integrate the OpGen, Curetis, and Ares Genetics businesses; - our ability to satisfy our debt obligations; - adverse effects on our business condition and results of operations from general economic and market conditions and overall fluctuations in the United States and international markets, including deteriorating market conditions due to investor concerns regarding inflation and hostilities between Russia and Ukraine; - anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - our opportunity to successfully enter into new collaborative or strategic agreements; - compliance with the U.S. and international regulations applicable to our business; and - our expectations regarding future revenue and expenses.
+- the continued impact of COVID-19 on our business and operations; - our liquidity and working capital requirements, including our cash requirements over the next 12 months; - our use of proceeds from capital financing transactions; - our ability to maintain compliance with the ongoing listing requirements for the Nasdaq Capital Market; - the completion of our development efforts for our Unyvero UTI and IJI panels, Unyvero A30 RQ platform and ARESdb and the timing of regulatory submissions; - our ability to meet our obligations and extend our relationships under our collaboration agreements, including our collaboration agreement with the Foundation for Innovative New Diagnostics (FIND); - our ability to obtain regulatory clearance for and commercialize our product and services offerings; - our ability to establish a market for and sell our Acuitas AMR Gene Panel test for use with bacterial isolates; - our ability to sustain or grow our customer base for our Unyvero IVD and Acuitas AMR Gene Panel products as well as our current research use only (RUO) products; - regulations and changes in laws or regulations applicable to our business, including regulation by the FDA, European Union, including new IVDR requirements, and China's NMPA; - our ability to further integrate the OpGen, Curetis, and Ares Genetics businesses; - our ability to successfully transfer, and realize the expected benefits of the transfer of, the manufacturing of our Acuitas AMR Gene Panel from our Rockville, Maryland facility to our Bodelshausen, Germany manufacturing facility; - our ability to satisfy our debt obligations; - adverse effects on our business condition and results of operations from general economic and market conditions and overall fluctuations in the United States and international markets, including deteriorating market conditions due to investor concerns regarding inflation and Russia's war against Ukraine; - anticipated trends and challenges in our business and the competition that we face; - the execution of our business plan and our growth strategy; - our expectations regarding the size of and growth in potential markets; - our opportunity to successfully enter into new collaborative or strategic agreements; - compliance with the U.S. and international regulations applicable to our business; and - our expectations regarding future revenue and expenses.